irfanrahman1/Ship/README.md

 Alternatively, download the project as a ZIP file and extract it.

-2. **Open the project in Unity Hub:** Launch Unity Hub, go to the 'Projects' tab, and click on 'ADD'.
+2. **Open the project in Unity Hub:** Launch Unity Hub, go to the "Projects" tab, and click on "ADD".
 Navigate to the project folder and select it.
 Unity will then import the project and its assets.

 3. **Open the project in the Unity Editor:** Once the project appears in your Unity Hub projects list, click on it to open the project in the Unity Editor.

 ### Running the Game
-- In the Unity Editor, navigate to the `Scene0` in the `Scenes` folder.
+- In the Unity Editor, navigate to the "Scene0" in the "Scenes" folder.
 - Press the play button on the top center of the Unity Editor to run the game.
 - Control the ship using the spacebar to move forward and the left/right arrow keys to rotate.